×

 We asked people if there is a lot of crime.
 They answered:

 "Granada is generally considered to be a safe city.
 However, like any other city, there is some crime.
 Petty theft, such as pickpocketing and purse snatching, is the most common type of crime.
 There have also been reports of muggings and robberies, particularly in the more touristy areas.
-It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," remarked one expat who made the move to Granada.
+It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," said one expat who made the move to Granada.

 Is there a lot of diversity?
 Are people in Granada accepting of differences?

 "Granada is a diverse city with a variety of ethnicities, religions, and cultures.
 People in Granada are generally accepting of differences and are welcoming to visitors from all backgrounds.
-The city is known for its vibrant culture and its friendly atmosphere, making it a great place to experience the diversity of Nicaragua," said one expat who made the move to Granada.
+The city is known for its vibrant culture and its friendly atmosphere, making it a great place to experience the diversity of Nicaragua," commented one expat who made the move to Granada.

 "The vast majority of the locals are Catholic as are most Spanish countries.
 Economically a very poor country with the top 5% having almost all of the wealth.
 Culturally the locals are not that diverse yet very aware of what is going on the world stage.
 They do have their own rich culture.
 The expats are very diverse with the largest group being from the USA but large numbers from Canada and Europe (especially Holland).
-Being a Central American country, the people that move here tend to be adventuresome, open minded to other cultures, caring and aware of global events," explained one expat living in Granada, Nicaragua.
+Being a Central American country, the people that move here tend to be adventuresome, open minded to other cultures, caring and aware of global events," remarked one expat living in Granada, Nicaragua.

 What are the schools in Granada like?

 "Granada is home to a number of excellent international and bilingual schools.
 The American Nicaraguan School (ANS) is a private, non-profit, co-educational day school offering an American-style education to students from pre-kindergarten through grade 12.
 ANS is accredited by the Southern Association of Colleges and Schools (SACS) and the Nicaraguan Ministry of Education.
 The school offers a rigorous academic program, with a strong emphasis on English language instruction, as well as Spanish, French, and Mandarin Chinese.
 The Granada International School (GIS) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GIS is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada Bilingual School (GBS) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GBS is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada International School of Languages (GISL) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
 GISL is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese.
 The Granada International School of the Arts (GISA) is a private, bilingual school offering an international curriculum to students from pre-kindergarten through grade 12.
-GISA is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese," commented one expat when asked about in Granada.
+GISA is accredited by the Nicaraguan Ministry of Education and offers a comprehensive academic program, with a strong emphasis on Spanish language instruction, as well as English, French, and Mandarin Chinese," remarked one parent with kids at in Granada.

 What are the pros and cons of living in Granada?